 The Iowa State Legislature appropriates state General Funds for Early Childhood community grants to enhance the quality and capacity of child care through:

 The Iowa State Legislature appropriates General Funds for School Ready for community grants to support comprehensive services for children ages 0 through 5 including:

-CI Areas, which represent all 99 counties in Iowa, enable local citizens to lead collaborative efforts involving early care, education, health, and human services on behalf of the children, families, and other citizens residing in the area.
-Each area is designated by the ECI State Board and with that designation status has its own board to perform the necessary functions, including the administration of any grant monies to programs and services that support young children and their families.
+ECI Areas, which represent all 99 counties in Iowa, enable local citizens to lead collaborative efforts involving early care, education, health, and human services on behalf of the children, families, and other citizens residing in the area.
+Each area is designated by the ECI State Board and with that designation, status has its own board to perform the necessary functions, including the administration of any grant monies to programs and services that support young children and their families.

 For more detailed financial information, please review the links below.

 ensuring success in children age 0-5 in hardin and marshall county, iowa